braincorp/robustus/README.md

     robustus upload-cache cache.tar.bz -b <bucket_name> -k <key> -s <secret_key> --public robustus download-cache cache.tar.bz -b <bucket_name> -k <key> -s <secret_key>
     robustus download-cache https://s3.amazonaws.com/<bucket_name>/cache.tar.bz

+## Cache Format

+Robustus cache is a directory with binary package archives.
+Packages under distutils are compressed using [wheel](https://pypi.python.org/pypi/wheel) tool.
+These are archives created using bdist with *.whl extension.

+Packages which doesn't support distutils doesn't have any specific format.
+Usually they are stored just as a directory with set of headers/libraries/executables obtained using library build tool installation utilities (e.g. cmake install).

+Additionally robustus cache has .robustus directory where robustus specific information is stored.
+For each cached package there is a file <package_name>_<package_version> (dots replaced with underscores).
+It is needed for robustus to know that package of specific version is stored in cache, so during install it won't build it again.
+By default this file is empty, but installation scripts can use it to store information required to install package (i.e. location of specific library within the cache).

+As you can see you can freely move cache and merge them by just copying files.
+Though it is dangerous to remove files from the cache as well as move separate files from one cache to another.